Skill Substitution over the Business Cycle: Evidence from Local Labor Markets

 Publication

-draft available upon request, Job Market Paper
+draft available upon request, Job Market Paper, submitted

 Andreas Leibing